Natural Capital Accounting

 Bergans has designated staff for environmental and social issues.
 They have added a team member who is also part of the top management.
-Annual sustainability training for all Bergans staff, as they believe, that knowledge is key to empower colleagues, suppliers and customers to take sustainable actions.
+Annual sustainability training for all Bergans staff ensures knowledge and empowerment for colleagues, suppliers and customers to take sustainable actions.

-All staff has participated in a program called “Live the product” besides that Bergans gives the opportunity to educate all staff members to be certified DNT Tourguides.
+All staff is participating in a program called “Live the product” besides that Bergans gives the opportunity to educate all staff members to be certified DNT Tourguides.

-Bergans is a partner of the bluesign® system, which ensures chemical management, as well as management of natural resources and safe working conditions.
+Bergans is a bluesign® system partner, which ensures chemical management, as well as the management of material resources and safe working conditions.
 Almost 75% of all products are made of bluesign® approved materials, even though they are not labelled especially (see Resource Management/label reduction policy).

 Reduced design, clear guidelines and innovative quality oriented material choices.

 Strong focus on design to repair, which means, that all pieces are especially designed to last a long time through wear and tear.